webguru103/smooch-docs/source/rest/index.md

 <api>`PUT /api/appusers/{appUserId|userId}`</api>

 Update an app user's basic profile information and specify custom profile data via `properties`.
-This API is additive; only the specific fields or `properties` JSON sub-fields included in the request will be updated.
+This API is additive; only the specific fields specified in the request body, and only the specific JSON sub-fields included in the `properties` field will be updated.
+In other words, omitting a field will not delete that field.

 | **Arguments**                 |                            |
 |-------------------------------|----------------------------|